tyler-morales/game-night/README.md

 <img src="src/Hero-image.png" width="100%" >
 <br/>

-## Background
+## 📖 Background
 Having watched my family record countless domino games by hand with post-it notes and scratch pads, and seeing their struggle in organizing and tracking their games, I decided to upgrade their form of record-keeping to an online platform.

 In addition to tracking games by hand, the issue of recording who won became an issue.
 While physical pieces of paper have finite space to write, an online application does not have to conform to those limitations and can record much more data as well as display connections between their data as charts and graphs in a visual format.

 This began the month-long push of creating GameNight.

-## Goals
+## 🏆 Goals
-The two main goals of this project were to learn about serverless architecture and create a useful product that can be used in the real world.
+The two main goals of this project are to:
+1) Learn about serverless architecture
+2) Create a useful product that can be used in the real world.

-Specifically, I wanted to do a deep dive into AWS products such as Amplify, Cognito, and Dynamo DB as well as learn more about GraphQL.
+Specifically, I want to do a deep dive into AWS products such as Amplify, Cognito, and Dynamo DB as well as learn more about GraphQL.

-## How GameNight Works
+## ⚙️ How GameNight Works
 A group, defined as a family unit or collection of friends, can create a single account to track their entire group.
 Within this account, anyone can add members, games, and/ or record a game.
 This single account login allows any member at any time the freedom to edit the account.
 The idea behind this is that, while there may be multiple players who play a game, there only needs to be one player to record the game.
 This eliminates the need for every player to update the account and saves time.

 Once members and games are added, a game can be recorded, and then the dashboard page will populate with data.

+All users has their own collection of memmbers, games, and games played.
+This process is handled through user authenticaiton that filters data per account.

-## Features
+## 🛠 Features
 - 🏗 **Create** and edit members and games to your account
 - ✍️ **Record** every game you play
 - 📊 **Analyze** data from recorded games in visual graphs and charts